Somente após o grave problema a solução será o Plano de Segurança da Água. Tema que a SETRI vem trabalhando desde 2009.

 University of Michigan President Mark Schlissel announced in January that he would allocate $131,500 in donor gifts to get work started quickly.
 In all, seven projects were chosen for the funding.

 Each project focuses on understanding ways the water crisis affected, and continues to affect, Flint and its residents.
-They'll work to understand the medical, psycho-social, developmental and economic impact of the water crisis, according to a report from the university
+They'll work to understand the medical, psycho-social, developmental and economic impact of the water crisis, according to a report from the university.

 Research teams include experts from the School of Public Health, UM-Flint's School of Health Professions and Studies, Wayne State University and Michigan State University's College of Human Medicine.